klees/ILIAS/docs/documentation/input-processing.md

 The advice to define datastructures that enforce their structural constraints by construction (see [Data](#data)) also is not implemented in the given example, as the data is retrieved from the form as an array.
-Two show how this might look like, we might imaging a data structure that carries some basic data for every `ilObject`:
+Two show how this might look like, we might imagine a data structure that carries some basic data for every `ilObject`:

 ```php